turbonomic/coreos-kubernetes/multi-node/aws/README.md

     }
 }
 ```
-You'll need the `KeyMetadata.Arn` string for the next step:
+You'll need the `KeyMetadata.Arn` string for the next step.

 ## Initialize an asset directory
 ```sh